West Bengal Dear Bangalakshmi Torsha Lottery Results Declared at lotterysambadresult.in; How to Check

 - FOLLOW US ON:

-The results of the West Bengal Dear Bangalakshmi Torsha lottery have been declared.
-Those who bought the Dear Bangalakshmi Torsha lottery tickets can check their results by visiting the website of Lottery Sambad at lotterysambadresult.in.
+The results of the West Bengal Dear Bangalakshmi Torsha lottery for this Tuesday have been announced by The West Bengal State Lottery Department on January 5.
+The results are available on the website of Lottery Sambad at lotterysambadresult.in.
+Those who purchased the Dear Bangalakshmi Torsha lottery ticket can visit the website to check their results.

-The first prize winner will receive Rs 50 lakh, while those who win second prize will get Rs 9,000.
-The third, fourth and fifth prize winners will take home Rs 500, Rs 250 and Rs 120, respectively.
-There is also a consolation prize worth Rs 1,000.
+Winner of the first prize will receive Rs 50 lakh, while the second prize winner will get Rs 9,000.
+The third, fourth and fifth prize winners of the Dear Bangalakshmi Teesta lottery are entitled to Rs 500, Rs 250 and Rs 120, respectively.
+The consolation of the lottery will fetch Rs 1,000.

-Step 3: Result for Dear Bangalakshmi Torsha lottery will appear on screen
+Step 4: The result for Dear Bangalakshmi Torsha lottery will appear on your screen

-Those whose ticket number features on the Dear Bangalakshmi Torsha result will have to go to the office of the West Bengal State Lottery Department to receive the winning amount.
-At the lottery department’s office, they will have to furnish their lottery ticket and a valid ID proof like Aadhaar Card, driving license, PAN Card and passport, among others.
+Step 6: Match the ticket numbers with those mentioned on the result

-Authorities concerned will carry out the identification process before disbursing the prize money.
-The identification of claimants is carried out to make sure that only genuine people get the winning amount and no fraud receives money.
+Those who have won any prize will have to visit the office of the West Bengal State Lottery Department to collect the winning amount.
+At the lottery department’s office, they will have to submit their lottery ticket and a valid ID proof like Aadhaar Card, driving license, PAN Card and passport, among others.
+The concerned authorities of the lottery department will disburse the prize money after conducting the identification process.
+The process is to prevent the cases of fraud and ensure that only genuine people receive the money.
+Winners can claim their prize money within 30 days from the declaration date of the result.

-The West Bengal State Lottery Department conducts draws for a weekly lottery daily.
-The names of the lottery and the day on which draw for them is held are as follows:
+The West Bengal State Lottery Department conducts draws for a week’s lottery daily.
+The names of the lottery are as follows:

 - Monday: Dear Bangalakshmi Teesta